 - I don’t like it when I visit a site and there are tons of affiliate links.
 It comes off as desperate and pushy.

 - If you have the right visitor, you won’t have to be pushy.
 They will want to go to Amazon and buy.
-That’s the power of a buyers keyword.
+That’s the power of a buyers keyword and secondary keywords.

 - What’s the best keyword density?
 Or how many times should I use a keyword in my post?